nex3/firesass/README.md

 Add this to `config/environment.rb` in Rails, or `config.ru` in other Ruby frameworks.

+With Compass with Ruby On Rails, you probably want to do

+    sass_options = {:debug_info => true}

+Add this to /config/compass.rb

 If you're using Sass from the command line, just pass in the `--debug-info` flag.
 Finally, delete all the existing CSS files